Esukhia/bophono/README.md

 - test ཐིག་ལེ
 - indicate ambiguity: ཤ་འབྲས = sh+am|tr-ä' or sha|tr-ä' according to pos
 - option of word separation for exceptions, so that another syllable can be at position 1
-- p.
+- option for p.
 432, note 196, aspirated consonnants on second syllables
 - དགོན་པ: p.
-442, note 201, do something about it?
+442, note 201, do something about it? gø~ pa
 - indicate weak pronounciation of n and ng
 - geminates p.
 37?
 - option to use ligature ties: t͡s, t͡ɕ instead of ts, tɕ
+- replace alveo-palatal with retroflex
 - pronounciation of 'i in monosyllabic words
 - option for having eʲ instead of e for a'i (in polysillabic)